 "Of course it was dangerous.
 Danger was the point.
 They wanted to triumph over danger.
 They would have been safer in protective equipment, but that would have ruined it.
 They weren't trying to be safe.
 They were trying to become competent—and it's competence that makes people as safe as they can truly be." - Jordan Peterson

 In well-functioning societies, competence is the major driver of success.
-If you have a brain tumour, you're going to want the most competent brain surgeon to treat you.
+If you have a brain tumour, you want the most competent brain surgeon to treat you.
 You don't care about their bank balance, or their political leanings, or their ethnic background.
 Competence is king.

 Here, Peterson strikes at what Freud called the Oedipal Mother, who overprotects her children hopelessly.
-Her extreme compassion prevents her children from striking out, making mistakes, and learning how to be self-sufficient—physically, socially and emotionally.
-Thus the Devouring Mother foreshadows a lifetime of fear and insecurity for her offspring.
+Her extreme compassion prevents them from striking out, making mistakes, and learning how to be self-sufficient physically, socially, and emotionally.
+Also known as the Devouring Mother, she foreshadows a lifetime of fear and insecurity for her offspring.

 Children are little adults on a path to independence.
 You can't fight their battles for them and you can't make the whole world safe.
 Allow them to brave first-hand experience with all its inherent dangers.
 Then, as competent adults, they can fight their own battles and win.

-But non-human animals give us the comfort of companionship without the energy demands of human interaction.
-Sure, they don't deliver the highest levels of conversation either but that's not the point.
-When you're stressed out, animals are the least demanding friends you'll ever have.
+There's a good reason we like to keep pets.
+Non-human animals give us the comfort of companionship without the energy demands of human interaction.
+Sure, they don't deliver the highest levels of conversation, but that's not the point.
+Animals are the least demanding friends you'll ever have.

-And it's in these moments, meeting a cat in the street, that you forget about the acute and chronic stresses of your life, and just be with another living creature.
-They don't judge you or force you to confront your terror, they just want to be with you.
+It's in these moments, meeting a cat in the street, that you forget about the acute and chronic stresses of your life, and can just be with another living creature.
+They don't judge you or force you to confront your terror.
+They just want to be with you.
 And that's absolutely life-affirming.

 Rule #12.
 Pet a cat when you encounter one on the street.